Chart Color Schemes

 Townsville - South lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Townsville - South's population was around 5,850 as of November 2025.
+Townsville - South's population was around 5,850 as of Nov 2025.
 This reflected an increase of 1,083 people since the 2021 Census which reported a population of 4,767 people.
 The change was inferred from the estimated resident population of 5,546 in June 2024 and an additional 391 validated new addresses since the Census date.
-This level equated to a density ratio of 2.8 persons per square kilometer.
-Townsville - South's growth rate of 22.7% since the 2021 census exceeded the SA4 region's 6.9%.
+This level of population resulted in a density ratio of 2.8 persons per square kilometer.
+Townsville - South's growth of 22.7% since the 2021 census exceeded the SA4 region's 6.9%.
 Population growth was primarily driven by interstate migration contributing approximately 76.5% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

 AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were adopted.
-Exceptional growth was predicted over the period to 2041 with the area expected to grow by 5,214 persons reflecting an overall gain of 83.9%.
+These state projections did not provide age category splits; hence proportional growth weightings were applied in line with ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
+Future population trends predicted exceptional growth, placing Townsville - South in the top 10 percent of regional areas across the nation by 2041.
+The area was expected to grow by 5,214 persons over this period reflecting an overall gain of 83.9%.

 Frequently Asked Questions - Population